rungulus/Bucket/README.md

 2. Also, specify your token amount if you want, this controls how long the messages that the bot replies with are.

-3. Open a terminal/command prompt in the validation folder and run `node chatbot.js`
+3. Open a terminal/command prompt in the `/validation/` folder and run `node chatbot.js`

 4. You can now chat with the bot you made!
 Make sure it's a bit normal, and retrain your model as needed.